garabik/Slinger/README.md

 ### Powering on

 If your remote device is powered off and you need the remote to power it on, there is an interesting Catch-22 situation.
 This is not specific to this web player, but it happens with the Slinger player as well (just less pronounced).
-`slingbox-server.py` will not send any remote events before the player connects, so you cannot open the player, click on the Power button and then start the video - the Power button will be ignored.
+`slingbox-server.py` will not send any remote events before the player connects, so if you just click on the Power button and then start the video, the Power button will be ignored.
 So the typical chain of events is:

 1. You open the player (be it this web player or something else)
 2. You start streaming (e.g. by clicking on the Play button)
 3. Slingbox will deliver the stream without the video track
-4. The player (usually powered by ffmpeg) will buffer some data, looking for the video, and then gives up
+4. The player (usually powered by ffmpeg) will buffer some data, looking for the video, and then gives up and hangs
 5. The player disconnects from the Slinger server
 6. Any subsequent attempt to press the Power button will be ignored.

 Fortunately, there is enough time (10 seconds or so) between the points 4. and 5. where you can use the remote...
 If you miss the window, hit the Stop button and then Play and try again.
+However, even if you powered on the device, the player has already ingested some packets without the video track, and will hang (and then disconnect) again.
+So you will have to repeat the Stop and Play sequence again, or even reload the webpage, and then it should work.
+Unfortunately, there is no visual feedback.

 The modified slinger server is still backward compatible, you can use it the usual way, including Slinger player.
 You can also stream to several clients as usual.